ccollicutt/tanzu-build-service-control-plane-demo/README.md

 4. Update the ClusterStack with newer images, which causes a rebuild
 6. Scan the new image with `trivy` and compare the CVEs to the initial image

->NOTE: This is a demo that has a lot of manual steps, but in a production situation, this would all be automated and taken care of by the TBS.
-We do some manual steps here to create "insecure" images to test with.
+>NOTE: This is a demo that has many manual steps, but in a production situation this would all be automated and taken care of by the TBS.
+We perform some manual steps here to create "insecure" images used to show how TBS keeps our container images up to date without people in the organization getting engaged in any image management toil.

 ## Requirements